wimpywarlord/Github_readme_template/README.md

 # Objective
 Creating a very informative and beautiful readme that explains in detail how to setup the project in our local machine along with this decoraion!

+# Master Tool
+Use below tips and try using this editor [here.](https://stackedit.io/)

 # Example of good readme
 Use below resources to produce such readme.